ryzokuken/next-translate-mf-demo/README.md

 * Clone this repo

 In this repo:
+`cd demo`
 `yarn`
-This installs react, react-dom, @types/react, and @types/react-dom under node-modules.
+This installs react, react-dom, @types/react, and @types/react-dom under demo/node-modules.
 For each of these 4 packages:

 - Go into the right subdir under node-modules/